google-github-actions/auth/docs/TROUBLESHOOTING.md

     libraries.
 Please note that we do not have control over actions outside of `google-github-actions`.

-If your workflow _fails_ after adding the the step to generate an access token, it likely means there is a misconfiguration with Workload Identity.
+If your workflow _fails_ after adding the step to generate an access token, it likely means there is a misconfiguration with Workload Identity.
 Here are some common sources of errors: